 Protecting your child’s future.

-The juvenile justice system has similar statues from state to state with some variation.
+The juvenile justice system has similar statutes from state to state with some variation.

 - Typically, minors under 7 years old can’t be tried, even in juvenile court.
 However, parents may be liable.